LEFenderson/Portfolio/README.md

 # Portfolio
-This repository contains samples of code and outputs in various programming languages that I have produced in my career.
+This repository (IN PROGRESS) contains samples of code and outputs in various programming languages that I have produced in my career.

 **Jump to Section:**